huybrechtsxyz/atuaro/META.md

 > 4. The scourge made the world, which was already dog eat dog, even more dangerous.
 > 5. The gods hate the fact that their are people who can use the weave and aether to perform acts of magic.
 > 6. A rare medium named aether can power technological artfacts that wield great power!

+Can you force the players into making practical, but morally questionable decisions, only to later contrast their choices against the selfless heroism of decent “common folk”?
+What price will they have to pay to save the city, and will their victory be complete or will it be a hollow one?
+What kinds of disputes will they encounter between factions, and what solutions will they find for them?
+A plague gives your players a chance to “save” a city, while at the same asking them what it means to be a hero.

 # Basic World Properties